SMART Goals Lesson Plan for Elementary & Middle School

 Have all students stand up.
 As you go through each letter of the S.M.A.R.T. goals acronym, have students sit down when their goal does not meet the exact criteria.
 Begin with S (specific).
 Ask students if their goal is specific.
 Is it fine tuned, and do they really understand what they are trying to achieve?
 Use running as an example.
 Setting a goal to become a better runner is vague, but setting a goal to run a mile within a certain amount of time is specific.
 Have students sit if the goal they wrote down is not specific.

 Move on to M (measurable).
 Let students know that their goals must be measurable.
 How will they know that they have achieved their goal?
-Is there benchmarks they can hit along the way?
+Are there benchmarks they can hit along the way?
 For example, running a faster mile is specific, but not measurable.
 Indicators of progress toward a faster mile might mean decreasing the time in ten second increments.
 Have students sit down if their goal is not measurable.

 The next letter in the S.M.A.R.T. goals acronym is A (attainable).
 An attainable goal is something that can be achieved with current skills and abilities.
 Continue to use the running goal as an example.
 If the goal setter does not currently have the ability to run a complete mile, improving the mile time is not an achievable goal.
 Another great example of this is the goal to become a professional athlete.
 While a valid dream or ambition, it is not a S.M.A.R.T. goal because the student does not currently possess the skill and ability required of a professional athlete.
 Have students sit down if their goal is not attainable.